Molly Bookmyer: Personal life

 Bookmyer married her husband Eric in 2017.
-Her husband was also diagnosed with cancer, and Bookmyer took time off running as a result.
+Her husband was diagnosed with cancer, and Bookmyer took time off running as a result.
 However, Bookmyer started running again as a means to reduce stress but quickly regained her competitive drive and set out to qualify for the 2020 US Olympic marathon trials to honor her husband.

 At the age of 25, Bookmyer was diagnosed with a non-cancerous brain tumor and has since undergone two brain surgeries.